emw7/flexms/extra/doc/Logging/Tracing/README.md

 # Design

 How described in the [documentation](../README.md), the EMW7 platform logging framework tracing is designed after relying on retrieving tracing information in the MDC.
-Specifically such a information is expected to be foung in the `traceId` and `spanId` keys.
+Specifically such a information is expected to be found in the `traceId` and `spanId` keys.
-It is not very clear who put such a keys in the MDC but it is sure that, using Spring Boot, it is possible to configure the project in a mean that such information automagically drops into the MDC: [Tracing :: Logging Correlation IDs](https://docs.spring.io/spring-boot/reference/actuator/tracing.html#actuator.micrometer-tracing.logging).
+It is not very clear who puts such a keys in the MDC but it is sure that, using Spring Boot, it is possible to configure the project in a mean that such information automagically drops into the MDC: [Tracing :: Logging Correlation IDs](https://docs.spring.io/spring-boot/reference/actuator/tracing.html#actuator.micrometer-tracing.logging).
 But what if it is not wanted to use Spring Boot stack?
 The EMW7 platform logging framework provides some facilities to get basic tracing compatible with `Micrometer Tracing`.
 That is:
 - EMW7 platform logging framework provides a basic implementation of `Micrometer Tracing`.